’13 Reasons Why’ Renewed For Season 3 At Netflix

 Later, they all met up again to attend a school dance, where some of their old problems returned.
 Clay’s heartbreak over Hannah is still crippling him, Justin’s drug use is still a problem, and Tyler, who had snapped after an extremely graphic scene of bullying, decided to take justice into his own hands and bring guns to the dance, seeming planning to shoot his bullies.

 Clay and Tony eventually stopped Tyler’s plans, and the police were called.
-The season ended with the shooting not happening, but left a ton of loose ends, such as Chloe being pregnant with Bryce’s child.
+The season ended with the shooting not happening but left a ton of loose ends, such as Chloe being pregnant with Bryce’s child.
 13 Reasons Why fans are now thrilled that they will get to see how it all plays out when Season 3 returns to Netflix in 2019.